 (Told in Jataka #545) The Bodhisatta was once a king’s advisor.
 Four kings wondered which of them possessed the superior virtue.
 The Bodhisatta proclaimed them equal.

 The Bodhisatta was once a wealthy merchant.
-On a trade trip his ship sank.
-He was rescued by a goddess because before the journey began he had given his shoes to a private Buddha (those who reach enlightenment on their own and do not teach the path to others) who was walking barefoot in hot sand.
+On a trade trip, his ship sank.
+A goddess rescued him because, before the journey began, he had given his shoes to a private Buddha (those who reach enlightenment on their own and do not teach the path to others) who was walking barefoot in hot sand.

 The Bodhisatta was once an ascetic.
-His beautiful wife had also become an ascetic, and while they stayed in the royal park the king seized her for his harem.
-The Bodhisatta did not get angry and explained to the king that anger brings misery.
-Impressed by the lesson, the king set her free.
+His beautiful wife had also become an ascetic, and while they stayed in the royal park, the king seized her for his harem.
+The Bodhisatta didn’t care and explained to the king that anger brings misery.
+Impressed by this lesson, the king set her free.

 The Bodhisatta was once an ascetic.
-A fellow ascetic was impaled for a theft he didn’t commit and the Bodhisatta got the king to pardon him and spare his life.
-Later the Bodhisatta spoke an act of truth (a solemn declaration of one’s supreme virtue followed by a request for some miraculous result) to save a child’s life and in doing so admitted he only remained an ascetic because he would feel embarrassed to quit.
+A fellow ascetic was impaled for a theft he didn’t commit, and the Bodhisatta got the king to pardon him and spare his life.
+Later, the Bodhisatta spoke an act of truth (a solemn declaration of one’s supreme virtue followed by a request for some miraculous result) to save a child’s life, and in doing so admitted that he only remained an ascetic because he would have felt embarrassed to quit.

 The Bodhisatta was once a king.
 He got the throne after eating a magical chicken.
-He chose his two best friends to be commander-in-chief and treasurer, but the former was angry at not being chosen king, so he treated the others badly.
+He made his two best friends commander-in-chief and treasurer, but the former was angry about not being chosen king, so he mistreated the others.

 The Bodhisatta was once a son of a village householder.
-His father was dedicated to caring for his own father, but his mother, trying to get rid of the elderly man, made him seem intolerable by doing things like giving him bad food so he would complain.
+His father was dedicated to caring for his own father, but his mother, wanting to get rid of the elderly man, made him seem intolerable by doing things like giving him bad food so he would complain.
 Then she told her husband that either his father had to leave or she would.
 He chose his wife and was about to kill his father, but the Bodhisatta halted their plan.